FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

   - XML: softwareList
 - __instrument_configuration_list__
   - Type: [InstrumentConfigurationList](#InstrumentConfigurationList)
   - Description: List and descriptions of instrument configurations.
 At least one instrument configuration must be specified, even if it is only to specify that the instrument is unknown.
-In that case, the "instrument model" term is used to indicate the unknown instrument in the instrumentConfiguration.
+In that case, the 'instrument model' term is used to indicate the unknown instrument in the instrumentConfiguration.
   - XML: instrumentConfigurationList
 - sample_list
   - Type: [SampleList](#SampleList)